Documentation menu

 A Product is a single thing you buy or supply — a bag of cement, a metre of pipe, an hour of labour.
 Each one has a base unit of measure (UOM) and lives in your Rate Library so it can be reused across every project.

-Manual entry is right when you have a single price — a verbal quote, a one-off rate, a labour charge-out figure — and an import would be overkill.
+Manual entry is the right tool when you have just one price to record — a verbal quote, a one-off rate, a labour charge-out figure — and a full import would be overkill.

 • Name — be specific.
-“Concrete C30/37 ready-mix” beats “concrete”.
-You’ll thank yourself later when searching.
+“Concrete C25/30 ready-mix” beats “concrete”.
+You’ll thank yourself later when searching or matching imports.

-• Category — picks the kind of product (Material, Labour, Equipment, Subcontract, Plant).
-The category also restricts which UOMs are allowed (you can’t price labour per m³).
+• Category — Materials, Labour, Equipment, Subcontractor, or Plant Hire.
+The category controls which units are allowed (you can’t price labour per m³).

-• Base UOM — the unit you’ll ultimately price per.
-For materials this is usually m, , , kg, or each.
+• Unit — the base unit the rate is quoted in.
+For materials that’s usually m, , , kg, yd³, or No..
 For labour it’s almost always hour.

 When to add a new product vs. a new price

 • Same item, different supplier or newer dateadd a price to the existing product.
-This keeps comparison and history clean.
+Keeps comparison and history clean.

-• Genuinely different item (different spec, grade, size) → new product.
-Don’t try to fit a 20 mm pipe and a 25 mm pipe into one product — they’ll have different quantities and different rates.
+• Genuinely different item (different spec, grade, or size) → new product.
+Don’t try to fit a 20 mm pipe and a 25 mm pipe into the same product — they’ll be taken off in different quantities and need different rates.